London Institute of Space Policy and Law

 • Spectrum management

-• The law governing space activities: principles & sources of space law, including conventions and treaties, national law and policies
+• The law governing space activities: principles & sources of space law, including conventions and treaties, national laws and policies

 • Peaceful use of space, military activities & arms control